 Mango mousse cake is an easy dessert featuring a layer of moist vanilla cake, fresh mango mousse, and swirls of mango puree.
 This light and airy mousse cake is a perfect summer dessert for the mango season!

-I spent the better part of my early years as a pastry chef making mousse cakes, so I knew I needed a recipe on Cambrea Bakes!
+I have loved making mousse cakes since pastry school, so I knew I needed a recipe on Cambrea Bakes!
 It is an easy (yet totally elegant) dessert that is perfect when you want something light and not too heavy.

-My mango crepe cake inspired me to keep playing with mango flavors, and thus this mango mousse cake was born!
+My mango crepe cake and mango cookies inspired me to keep playing with mango flavors, and thus this mango mousse cake was born!
 This recipe is too beautiful (and delicious) to not share at your next summer occasion!

 why you’ll love this mango mousse cake

-- Cake base: The bottom layer is a moist vanilla cake that is the perfect base for the light and airy mousse.
+- The cake base is a moist vanilla cake that is the perfect base for the light and airy mousse.
+It’s the same base recipe as my lemon bar cake!

-- Creamy mango mousse filling: Made with fresh or frozen mango, the mango mousse is packed with juicy mango flavor!
+- Made with fresh or frozen mango, it has a creamy mango mousse filling that is packed with juicy mango flavor!

-- A delicious dessert for any occasion: Whether you need it for a special occasion or a birthday, this mango treat will be the talk of any get-together!
+- Whether you need it for a special occasion or a birthday, this mango treat is a delicious dessert for any occasion!

 ingredient notes & substitutions